The Why and How of a Pre-Retirement Knowledge Transfer Program

 Take a glance around your office or across the conference table at your next meeting.
 You’re likely to see several seasoned employees who have spent decades in the same industry, possibly even at the same company.
-Step-by-step, Boomers have carefully crafted their careers for decades, in many cases over ten, twenty, maybe even thirty years.
-They’ve seen constant change in their workplace, overcome their fair share of challenges and weathered multiple recessions.
+Step-by-step, Boomers have carefully crafted their careers for decades, in many cases over 10, 20, maybe even 30 years.
+They’ve seen constant change in their workplace, overcome their fair share of challenges, and weathered multiple recessions.

 So what can you do to prevent this knowledge loss?
 How do you start these conversations without making any party involved uncomfortable?
 When evaluating a pre-retirement knowledge transfer plan, consider the following:

-Boomer retirement is a big concern for both soon-to-be-retirees and those for whom retirement is still a long ways off.
-BridgeWorks has spoken to countless Boomers, but also Xers and Millennials who worry for their organization during this time of transition.
+Boomer retirement is a big concern for both soon-to-be-retirees and those early in their careers.
+BridgeWorks has spoken to countless Boomers as well as Xers and Millennials who worry for their organization during this time of transition.
 One hopeful balm to their fears is that, despite the fact that they’re retiring, many Baby Boomers are showing an enthusiasm and strong desire to share their acquired knowledge.
 There’s been an uptick in Boomer-centric mentorship in the past decade or so and according to the TransAmerica Center for Retirement Studies, 68% of Boomers envision a phased retirement plan.
-A large group of Boomers want to continue to share their legacy with their organization leading up to their impending retirement, during their exit, and even after they’re no longer clocking in.
+Many Boomers want to continue sharing their legacy with their organization leading up to their impending retirement, during their exit, and even after they’re no longer clocking in.

 Knowledge transfer does not mean giving away the keys to the castle.

-As willing as Boomers are to help, it can be a hard pill to swallow to be told to just give away your sacred knowledge.
+As willing as Boomers are to help, being told to give away your sacred knowledge can be a tough pill to swallow.
 They’ve earned that knowledge over years and years of hard work and dedication.
-And anyway it would be impossible for a Boomer to literally give away “the keys to the castle,” gifting every gem of wisdom they’ve acquired throughout their careers – and they shouldn’t!
-Their career is theirs and no one else’s.
-Rather than asking Boomers to give up their hard-earned institutional knowledge, think about positioning Boomer-led mentorship or knowledge share as action-driven – focused on arming green employees with curated tips and tools to help them be successful in their role at your organization.
+And it would be impossible for a Boomer to literally give away “the keys to the castle”—gifting every gem of wisdom they’ve acquired throughout their careers, and they shouldn’t!
+Their career is their’s and no one else’s.
+Rather than asking Boomers to give up their hard-earned institutional knowledge, think about positioning Boomer-led mentorship or knowledge share as action-driven—focused on arming green employees with curated tips and tools to help them be successful in their role at your organization.
 Less of a data download and more of a coaching opportunity.

 Time invested can be a win-win for both parties.

 The Boomer-led knowledge transfer doesn’t have to be a regimented, list-making, box-checking, compliance-meeting kind of exchange.
 Participants will be much more engaged if they look at these meetings as conversational and candid exchanges.
 And they shouldn’t be one-sided lectures delivered by the Boomer to mentees.
 These mentorship-type relationships are an opportunity for the two parties to come together and talk frankly about the ins and outs of your industry and company-specific job dynamics.
 Allow for some breathing room and space for reverse mentorship to take place during these knowledge-transfer meetings.
 Boomers may be transitioning, but they’re still as open as ever to exploring new ideas and skills.
-You might even see that by creating this open space between Boomers and their Xer or Millennial mentees, some interesting new ideas might be a nice byproduct of the initial goal.
+You might even see that by creating this open space between Boomers and their Xer or Millennial mentees, some interesting new ideas might come about.

-While there are certainly groups of Boomers who would be interested in this more involved, mentorship-type version of passing of the torch, it’s important to recognize that it may not be the best fit for every single retiring Baby Boomer.
-Just as BridgeWorks solutions are not one size fit all, not all Boomers may be want a pledge of this scope or time commitment.
-Maybe a knowledge hub, like an intranet, would be a more convenient of knowledge-sharing for some of your Boomers.
+While there are certainly groups of Boomers who would be interested in this more-involved, mentorship-type version of passing the torch, it’s important to recognize that it may not be the best fit for every single retiring Baby Boomer.
+Just as BridgeWorks solutions are not one-size-fits-all, not all Boomers may want a pledge of this scope or time commitment.
+Maybe a knowledge hub, like an intranet, would be more convenient for some of your Boomers.
 Staggered retirement could also be a viable option to ease the transition.